flyntwp/flynt/README.md

 All files in `assets` and `Components` will now be watched for changes and compiled to the `dist` folder.
 Happy coding!

+Flynt comes with a ready to use Base Style built according to our best practices for building simple, maintainable components.
+Go to `localhost:3000/BaseStyle` to see it in action.

 ### Assets

-The `./assets` folder contains all JavaScript, SCSS, images, and font files for the theme.
+The `./assets` folder contains all global JavaScript, SCSS, images, and font files for the theme.
 Files inside this folder are watched for changes and compile to `./dist`.

 The `main.scss` file is compiled to `./dist/assets/main.css` which is enqueued in the front-end.